dongjin2008/djtodo/README.md

 # djtodo-cli

-djtodo is a CLI todo application.
+djtodo-cli is a CLI todo application.

 ## Installation